qeeqbox/dom-based-cross-site-scripting/README.md

 A threat actor may inject malicious content into HTTP requests.
 The content is not reflected in the HTTP response and executed in the victim's browser.

 ## Example #1
-1. Threat actor crafts an email with a malicious request to a vulnerable target and sends the email to Bob
+1. Threat actor crafts an email with a malicious request to a vulnerable target and sends the email to a victim
-2. Bob clicks on the email and sends the request to the vulnerable target
+2. The victim clicks on the email and sends the request to the vulnerable target
-3. The target sends the malicious code back to Bob
+3. The target sends the malicious code back to the victim
-4. Bob's browser inserts the malicious code
+4. The victim's browser inserts the malicious code
 5. When malicious code gets executed, it calls back the threat actor

 ## Impact